sinclair2/bacme/README.md

 server (as root or otherwise).
 You keep control over the validation and installation process.
-A typical automated renewal process would be to let the script generate new private keys, automate the http validation by using a SSH key authenticated rsync with the --webroot option and installing the generated keys and certificates via e.g. an Ansible playbook.
+A typical automated renewal process would be to let the script generate new private keys, automate the http validation by using an SSH-key-authenticated rsync with the --webroot option and installing the generated keys and certificates via e.g. an Ansible playbook.